What is an Insurance Underwriter?

 What qualification do you need to become an Insurance Underwriter?

-To become an Insurance Underwriter, having a degree in finance, business, management, law or economics is essential for your career.
+To become an Insurance Underwriter, having a degree in finance, business, management, law or economics is beneficial for your career.

 Please see below a list of recommended courses that could help to become an Insurance Underwriter.